Karlo-Hosting/Docs/README.md

 # Karlo-Hosting Documentation

-[Karlo Hosting](https://karlo-hosting.com) is a free Discord bot hoster for discord bots and MySQL databases.
+[Karlo Hosting](https://karlo-hosting.com) is a free hoster for Discord bots and databases.

 ## Table of contents